 Caroline explains that over half the investments on renewables come from other sources and have nothing to do with the Big Six.
 And that generating companies will get a fixed return on electricity supplied to make sure they get they get the investment they need for new power stations.

-So when he says Caroline is evading the issue we tend to believe him more than we might your average Mail or Telegraph journalist.
-And when Caroline reveals that electricity companies make huge profits by generating electricity which they sell to themselves and then sell again to us, instead of it being one of those Eureka moments when the case is cracked, it disappears without a trace.
+So when Caroline reveals that electricity companies make huge profits by generating electricity which they sell to themselves and then sell again to us, it goes in one of Krishnan’s ears and out the other and quickly disappears without a trace.)

 “Alright,” says Krishnan, interrupting in a kind of dismissive tone that suggests Caroline still hasn’t answered the question.